-Why Nagging Our Kids Doesn't Work and May Actually Backfire
+Why Nagging Our Kids Doesn't Work and Actually Backfires

 Nagging Doesn't Work and Makes Your Child Feel Incompetent

 Parenting is a challenging job and, along the way, we may pick up some bad habits without realizing it.
 One of these is nagging.
 In an effort to protect our children and prevent them from suffering the consequences of their behavior, we moms and dads begin to hen-pick, scold, complain, and kvetch.
 As our youngsters grow into teenagers and start making their own choices, we feel a loss of control that causes us to turn it up a notch.
 But, the simple truth is: Nagging doesn't work.
 In fact, it can actually make our kids become overly dependent, stop listening, and feel incompetent

 Nagging Makes Teenagers Feel Manipulated